ibm-cloud-docs/dl/faqs.md

 {: #roadmap-szrs}
 {: faq}

-Any existing customers on classic IaaS can remain in classic IaaS and continue to access classic IaaS outside of VPC-enabled data centers on Direct Link or Direct Link Classic.
+Any existing customers on classic IaaS can remain in classic IaaS and continue to access classic IaaS outside of VPC-enabled data centers on Direct Link or Direct Link on Classic.

 ## Will Direct Link be available in all IBM Cloud data centers?
 {: #dc}